 A butcher is a professional meat cutter who prepares a variety of cuts of meat, poultry and fish for consumers to buy.
 The services of a butcher are needed to provide us with a steak for the barbecue, a preferred quality of ground beef for our hamburgers, or for the perfect filet of fish.
 They know how to cut meat, poultry and fish properly so that it can be cooked and served for maximum tenderness and taste quality.

 Would you make a good butcher?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 Duties depend on place of employment.
 In most retail establishments, a butcher is responsible for receiving and storing meat products in accordance with sanitary and health regulations to maintain meat quality.
 They package and price meat items after cutting, and prepare meat displays.
 Butchers know how to roll and tie roasts, prepare sausage, and cure meat.
 They are very knowledgable in how to cook each cut of meat for maximum flavour, and can give helpful tips to their customers.

 Often in a retail environment the job includes customer service, negotiation with suppliers, special order cuts, record-keeping and inventory.
 A meat-cutter in a processing plant has a more comprehensive set of tasks.
 He or she must use special equipment to slaughter, break, cut, bone and trim meats into cuts that will then be processed and sold in both domestic and international markets.
 Animal carcasses must be broken down into smaller pieces or prepared for processing.
 Processing plants may involve the production of products like sausage and processed meats, and many times custom orders must be prepared to specifications for restaurants, hotels, or institutions.